 - Prepare your cleaning solution.
 This can be the same disinfecting solution that you have used to wash the interiors of your machine earlier but diluted in water as the product label suggests.
 Again, you can make a DIY cleaning solution of half-part vinegar and half-part water.

 - Use a new sponge.
-You can also use a clean rag, but we prefer using a sponge since we can be made sure that it’s clean straight of its package.
+You can also use a clean rag, but we prefer using a sponge since we can be sure that it’s clean straight of its package.
 Either way, use your chosen cleaning tool to give the exterior of your washing machine a good wipe down from the top down.

 - Empty the lint trap.
 Don’t forget to use your damp cloth or sponge to remove any particles surrounding its frame.